Skip to content

 Kite needs nothing extra to connect and fly.
 A few optional features rely on a small helper program, which Kite offers to download automatically the first time you use that feature:

-blackbox_decode Importing INAV blackbox logs Windows & Linux
+blackbox_decode Importing INAV blackbox logs auto-download on Windows & Linux (macOS: install manually)

-ffmpeg Video (fallback decoding for some RTSP sources) Windows & Linux
+ffmpeg Video (native capture + fallback decoding for some RTSP sources) auto-download on Windows & Linux; bundled inside the app on macOS

-go2rtc Video (the RTSP → low-latency engine) Windows & Linux
+go2rtc Video (the RTSP → low-latency engine) auto-download on Windows, Linux & macOS

 • Downloaded helpers are stored in Kite's tools folder (…\kite-gc\bin, or data\bin in portable mode) — they don't touch your system.
 Linux auto-downloads cover the common 64-bit CPUs (Intel/AMD x86_64 and ARM aarch64).

 • Kite finds a helper if it's on your PATH, next to the app, or in that tools folder.
-Where automatic download isn't available (for example on macOS, or an unsupported CPU like 32-bit/armv7), install the tool yourself — via your package manager (e.g. brew install ffmpeg go2rtc) or a manual download — and put it on your PATH or next to the app; Kite will pick it up.
+Where a helper isn't provided automatically — blackbox_decode on macOS, or an unsupported CPU like 32-bit/armv7 — install it yourself (e.g. brew install ffmpeg on macOS, or your package manager / a manual download) and put it on your PATH or next to the app; Kite will pick it up.

 • These downloads need internet access.
 The map also needs it: both 2D map tiles and 3D terrain are streamed on demand and cached after first view — there's no offline map download yet (it's under consideration for the future if there's enough demand).
 Connecting to your aircraft, live telemetry, and logging all work fully offline.